Aminoguanidine HCL Supplement For Improved Circulation & Blood Sugar Control

 Increasingly, scientists consider excess blood sugar to be the second most important 'metabolic catastrophe' after oxidation that the aging body faces.
-It seems that rusting (oxidation) and caramelisation (glycation) combine to transform young, strong bodies into aging, weakened ones.
+It seems that rusting (oxidation) and caramelization (glycation) combine to transform young, strong bodies into aging, weakened ones.

-Aminoguanidine is one of only three identified nutritional substances (the others being carnosine and benfotiamine for these products) which can stop this damage.
+Aminoguanidine is one of only three identified nutritional substances (the others being and for these products) which can stop this damage.
 Each of these substances acts through specific mechanisms and their combined use makes for considerable synergy.
 The aminoguanidine we offer is the hydrochloride form (HCL) used in clinical studies demonstrating its efficacy.
 As its half-life in the body is only four hours, it is best to spread the dose evenly over the day.

 |Daily serving: 4 capsules

 Each vegetarian capsule contains 75 mg of aminoguanidine hydrochloride.

 Directions for use

 Adults: Take 3 or 4 capsules, spread over the day, at mealtimes.
 Diabetics may take higher doses on the advice of their therapist.